Hopf algebras and homotopy invariants: Introduction

-As will be discussed in Sections~\ref{examples} and \ref{polyhedral}, spaces with the property that $\Sigma X\simeq\Sigma^2 Y$ are not rare; they appear, for example, in the context of polyhedral product functors - which are functorial generalisations of moment-angle complexes, complements of hyperplane arrangements, some simply connected 4-manifolds and so on.
+As will be discussed in Sections~\ref{examples} and \ref{polyhedral}, spaces with the property that $\Sigma X\simeq\Sigma^2 Y$ are not rare; they appear, for example, in the context of polyhedral product functors - which are functorial generalisations of moment-angle complexes $\Z_K$, complements of hyperplane arrangements, some simply connected 4-manifolds and so on.
+Note that the class of manifolds with this property seems to be quite narrow and hard to detect.
+Thus the result about moment-angle manifolds, that is $\Z_K$ when $K$ is the dual of the boundary of a simple polytope is of great importance.